Southam

 Retail in Southam

-There are great places to visit near Southam including some great towns, villages, historic buildings, country parks, historic monuments, ancient sites, old mines, geological features, castles, ruins, bluebell woods, woodlands, lakes, hiking areas and airports.
+There are great places to visit near Southam including some great towns, villages, historic buildings, country parks, historic monuments, ancient sites, old mines, geological features, castles, ruins, bluebell woods, woodlands, lakes, hiking areas, airports, gardens and parks.

 Country Parks to visit near Southam include Hartshill Hayes Country Park, Draycote Water, and Burton Dassett Hills.

-The area around Southam's best historic monuments can be found at Hartshill Castle.
+The area close to Southam boasts some of the best historic monuments including Hartshill Castle.

 Hartshill Tumulus is one of Southam's best, nearby ancient sites to visit in Southam.